• Free & Fast Delivery

 Try Before You Buy

-It is important that before you make any purchases, you are able to test drive your chosen electric wheelchair.
+Before you make any purchases, you should make sure to test drive your chosen electric mobility scooter.

-Without a test drive, you will not know how comfortable the seat is, or whether it has enough leg room for you, or if the controls are in a good place for you to reach.
-Trying your wheelchair before you buy it is essential, as there are so many aspects and features that can vary depending on the model.
-The perfect model for you is out there, but it might not be the first one you consider purchasing.
+With a test drive, you can find out how comfortable the seat is, whether it has enough leg room for you, or if the controls are in a good place for you to reach.
+Contact your mobility scooter provider and ask for a home demonstration.

 A mobility scooter is an investment, and you need to know everything you possibly can before making the purchase.

-• Do you need to buy any additional accessories for the scooter?
+• Do I need to buy any additional accessories for the scooter?

 • How long is the delivery period?

-• Will the scooter acquire assembly, or will it arrive fully assembled?
+• Will the scooter require assembly, or will it arrive fully assembled?

 • Will the scooter come with an instruction manual?